2022 Australian Open men's singles draw, scores - Tennis

-Instead, the highest-ranked player at the Australian Open is original No. 2 seed Daniil Medvedev, who upset Djokovic in the U.S. Open final last year.

-Third-ranked Alexander Zverev, another contender, was taken out in the fourth round by Canadian Denis Shapovalov.
+Nadal, 35, was left as the only previous Aussie Open men’s champ in the field after nine-time winner Novak Djokovic was deported the day before main draw action began.

+If Nadal can claim this major title, he will break his tie with Djokovic and the absent Roger Federer for the men’s record.

-Then there’s Nadal, now the lone past Australian Open in the field and originally seeded sixth.
-The Spaniard is playing his first major since the 2021 French Open.
+Nadal, the sixth seed, is playing his first major since losing to Djokovic in the 2021 French Open semifinals.
 He missed Wimbledon, the Olympics and the U.S. Open for physical reasons, ultimately ending his season early due to a foot injury.

-Federer (knee surgery) misses the Australian Open for a second consecutive year.
+In Melbourne, he dropped one set in his first four matches and outlasted Canadian Denis Shapovalov in a five-set quarterfinal.

+That set a semifinal against No. 7 Matteo Berrettini, the 2021 Wimbledon runner-up.

 MORE: Australian Open Women’s Draw